openai/mujoco-worldgen/README.md

 ## Installation

-This repository requires the MuJoCo physics engine.
-To install MuJoCo, follow the instructions in the [mujoco-py](https://github.com/openai/mujoco-py) repository.
+This repository requires the MuJoCo physics engine (the repository has been tested with MuJoCo 1.50).
+To install MuJoCo, follow the instructions in the [mujoco-py](https://github.com/openai/mujoco-py/tree/1.50.1.0) repository.

 ```
 pip install -r requirements.txt